BitcoinDesign/Guide/guide/designing-products/accessibility.md

 # Accessibility
 {:.no_toc}

 Accessibility is an aspect of inclusive design and covers creating products that enable people of all backgrounds and abilities to use them effectively.
 With financial inclusion being an important value in the bitcoin ethos we need to also extend this into bitcoin products being more inclusive for all people, this includes people with disabilities.
 Disabilities are not limited to permanent disabilities.
 We also have temporary situations (situational disabilities) where accessibility is applicable.
 For example, a woman carrying a baby who as a result is only able to use one hand on her mobile phone.
 Socio-economic restrictions like poor bandwidth also fall under accessibility.
-When done well,  an accessible product that can be used by all users regardless of the impairment they have.
+When done well, an accessible product that can be used by all users, regardless of the impairment they have.
 Can all users have the same user experience and fully enjoy your product?

 > "One billion people, or 15% of the world's population, experience some form of disability."
 >